Data-Science-for-Linguists-2023/index-diachronica-analysis/progress_report.md

 My data files are updated to account for these changes in parsing.

-I then did a more analysis, continuing in [analysis.ipynb](analysis.ipynb).
+I then did more analysis, continuing in [analysis.ipynb](analysis.ipynb).
 I looked at the tendencies for different types of consonants to cause different types of changes in vowels using heatmaps.
 Still to-do is to look at how modifiers affect / are affected.